-Admission to the graduate program in nursing requires a cumulative Grade Point Average (GPA) of 2.50 or higher in all undergraduate courses and a GPA of 3.0 or higher with a grade of "C" or better in all upperdivision nursing courses (FNP students must have an overall GPA of 3.0, 2 years of professional nursing experience and pre-requisites no older than 7 years).
-Students who do not meet one or both GPA requirements may be admitted conditionally for nine (or more) credit hours.
+Admission to the graduate program in nursing requires a cumulative Grade Point Average (GPA) of 2.50 or higher in all undergraduate courses and a GPA of 3.0 or higher with a grade of "C" or better in all upper-division nursing courses.
+Students who do not meet one or both GPA requirements may be admitted conditionally for nine (or more)\ credit hours.
 If the student achieves a GPA of 3.0 or higher for the first nine (or more) credit hours taken, the condition will be removed.
 If the GPA is below 3.0, the student must petition the faculty via letter, to continue in the graduate nursing program.

-If the student completes nine credit hours during a semester that raises the total number of hours completed to more than nine, the GPA requirements will apply to the total number of hours completed.
-Students seeking the FNP option are required to have two years of clinical nursing experience before beginning the first practicum.
+\If the student completes nine credit hours during a semester that raises the total number of hours completed to more than nine, the GPA requirements will apply to the total number of hours completed.